 West African Town Names - Places from the Gulf of Guinea to the Sahel

-Generate West African town names from the Yoruba, Akan, Mandé, Wolof, and Hausa naming traditions — the great cities of the empires, the port cities of the Atlantic trade, and the Sahel market towns.
+Generate West African town names from Yoruba, Akan, Mandé, Wolof, and Hausa traditions: the great imperial cities, the Atlantic port towns, and the Sahel market settlements.

 West African Urban Traditions

 West Africa has some of the oldest continuous urban settlements in sub-Saharan Africa.
-Timbuktu (*Tombouctou* in French — from Songhai or Berber; possibly "well of Buktu") was a major center of Islamic scholarship and trans-Saharan trade from the 12th to 16th centuries, housing the Sankore University with its vast manuscript collections.
-Kumasi (from Twi *kum* "death" + *ase* "under" — traditionally explained as related to the kum tree under which the Ashanti state was founded), the Ashanti Empire's capital in Ghana, was a major West African city before British colonial conquest.
-Yoruba city-states — Ile-Ife (the sacred origin city of Yoruba cosmology: *Ile* = home, *Ife* = expansion), Ibadan (*Eba Odan*, "by the edge of the savanna"), Oyo, Benin City (not in modern Benin/Dahomey, but in southern Nigeria — the Benin Kingdom and the city of the same name) — are among the oldest continuously inhabited cities in sub-Saharan Africa, with sophisticated urban traditions predating European contact.
-The Atlantic slave trade transformed West African coastal naming: European trading posts and forts became permanent settlements, colonial names were imposed (Accra, Lagos, Dakar — Lagos from Portuguese *lago*, lake/lagoon; Dakar from Wolof *takar*, "the tamarind tree").
-These colonial names for port cities often replaced or obscured existing names: Lagos was *Eko* in Yoruba.
+Timbuktu (*Tombouctou* in French, from Songhai or Berber, possibly meaning "well of Buktu") was a major center of Islamic scholarship and trans-Saharan trade from the 12th to 16th centuries, housing the Sankore University with its vast manuscript collections.
+Kumasi (from Twi *kum* "death" + *ase* "under," traditionally explained as tied to the kum tree under which the Ashanti state was founded) was the Ashanti Empire's capital in Ghana and a major West African city before British colonial conquest.
+Yoruba city-states - Ile-Ife (the sacred origin city of Yoruba cosmology: *Ile* = home, *Ife* = expansion), Ibadan (*Eba Odan*, "by the edge of the savanna"), Oyo, Benin City (not in modern Benin/Dahomey, but in southern Nigeria, seat of the Benin Kingdom) - are among the oldest continuously inhabited cities in sub-Saharan Africa, with sophisticated urban traditions that predate European contact.
+The Atlantic slave trade reshaped coastal naming across the region.
+European trading posts and forts hardened into permanent settlements, and colonial names took hold: Accra, Lagos, Dakar.
+Lagos comes from the Portuguese *lago* (lake, lagoon); Dakar from the Wolof *takar*, "the tamarind tree."
+These names often displaced existing ones.
+Lagos was *Eko* in Yoruba.

 Empire City Names

-The West African empires — Ghana Empire (8th-13th century), Mali Empire (13th-16th century), Songhai Empire (15th-16th century), Kanem-Bornu, Oyo, Ashanti — each produced major cities whose names are historically documented.
-The Mali Empire's cities: Niani (the imperial capital — not definitively located archaeologically but possibly in Guinea), Djenné (from Songhai, an ancient trade city whose Great Mosque is the largest mud-brick building in the world), Timbuktu itself.
+The West African empires - Ghana (8th-13th century), Mali (13th-16th century), Songhai (15th-16th century), Kanem-Bornu, Oyo, Ashanti - each produced major cities whose names are historically documented.
+The Mali Empire's principal settlements included Niani (the imperial capital, not definitively located archaeologically but possibly in present-day Guinea), Djenné (an ancient trade city whose Great Mosque remains the largest mud-brick structure in the world), and Timbuktu itself.
 The Yoruba city tradition is specific and sophisticated: Ile-Ife as the spiritual center, Oyo as the political and military center, the orisha system of divine governance embedded in the city's organization.
-Benin City's network of walls and moats (the largest earthwork in the world, most of which was destroyed by the British punitive expedition of 1897) enclosed a city of perhaps 100,000 at a time when most European cities were smaller.
-Contemporary West African mega-cities: Lagos (*Eko*) — one of the fastest-growing cities in the world, likely to be among the largest cities in the world by 2050; Accra (*Ayawaso* for the Ga people of the coast); Dakar; Abidjan; Douala — all of them carrying colonial port-city names over older Indigenous names.
+Benin City's network of walls and moats, the largest earthwork in the world, enclosed a city of perhaps 100,000 at a time when most European cities were smaller.
+The British punitive expedition of 1897 destroyed most of it.
+Contemporary West African cities: Lagos (*Eko*), one of the fastest-growing cities in the world and likely among the largest by 2050; Accra (*Ayawaso* to the Ga people of the coast); Dakar; Abidjan; Douala.
+All of them carry colonial port-city names layered over older indigenous ones.

 Using the Generator